 Many dialog boxes in AutoCAD now become palettes.
 Some of them may feel annoying.
 I didn’t really like layer properties palette when I first use it.
 But it does have benefits: Now we can see the changes instantly.
 We used to change the properties, then click OK then close layer dialog box to see the changes.

 Implementing ribbon to AutoCAD probably has the strongest reaction.
-So many veteran users quickly switch to classic interface without giving ribbon a chance.
-But I do notice that people who new to AutoCAD, and people who don’t use AutoCAD heavily actually like it.
+So many experienced users quickly switch to the classic interface without giving the ribbon a chance.
+But I do notice that new and occasional AutoCAD users like it.
+The ribbon is more user-friendly for them.

 One thing that I’ve been questioning is why people bother to change it to classic without giving it a try?
 We, AutoCAD ninjas, most of the time don’t use toolbar anyway.
 It’s taking too much screen space?
 Are you sure?
 We can minimize the ribbon and hide command line, and we can still use command line.
 We can also tear the ribbon panels like we had floating toolbars in the old days.
 We can also put frequently used tools on quick access toolbar.